-It’s been two years since Boko Haram abducted more than 200 girls from the Chibok Secondary School in Northern Nigeria’s Borno State.
+It’s been two years since an extremist group that is located primarily in Northern Nigeria More abducted more than 200 girls from the Chibok Secondary School in Northern Nigeria’s Borno State.
 For the past 730 days, these parents have not heard any concrete news about their daughters.
 Our partners in Nigeria have shared the following report:

 Are they alive?
 If so, where are they, how are they and how have they spent each one of the 730 days since they were taken?
 None of the rumors that fly around offer any hope.

-Elusive Boko Haram leader, Abubakar Shekau, boasted about converting the girls to Islam and then selling them off as wives to Muslim men.
+Elusive an extremist group that is located primarily in Northern Nigeria More leader, Abubakar Shekau, boasted about converting the girls to Islam and then selling them off as wives to Muslim men.

-Some women rescued from Boko Haram camps have testified to either seeing the girls or hearing about them.
+Some women rescued from an extremist group that is located primarily in Northern Nigeria More camps have testified to either seeing the girls or hearing about them.
 Some claimed the girls became Muslims, even Muslim fighters.
 Others claimed they were treated well and kept separate, enjoying superior treatment because of their use as bargaining tools.

 While some observers speculate that at least half of the girls have been killed, others guess that they are being forced or coaxed into performing suicide bombings at Boko Haram’s bidding.